 What is Menopause?

-Menopause is the stage of a woman’s life when her menstrual cycle stops, and it is usually recognized as starting when one year has passed since her last period.
+Menopause is the stage of a woman’s life when her menstrual cycle stops, and it is recognized as starting when one year has passed since her last period.

 When the ovaries no longer produce high quantities of hormones, the conventional changes we think of as “menopause” occur.
 The reproductive glands that store eggs and release them into the fallopian tubes are known as the ovaries.